 There are four resorts in the east and west of the country, of which Gudauri near the southwestern Russian Republic of North Ossetia–Alania, is the largest, set at a high altitude of 2196m.

 Gudauri itself has slopes going up to 3279m with 14 lifts and over 70km of runs.
-From the resort, you can access peaks like Lomisa, Dedaena, Narovani, Meliona, and Bidara which offer 900-1200 vertical meters on fine powder and safe slopes.
+From the resort, you can access peaks like Lomisa, Dedaena, Narovani, Meliona, and Bidara which offer 900-1200 vertical metres on fine powder and safe slopes.

 A ski tour to the 9th century Lomisa Monastery offers both great backcountry skiing and a cultural experience.
 There are many legends about the monastery that stands at 2200m.